thquad/learn-angular/documentation/NgRx/reducers.md

 }
 ```

-The `AppState` defines a structure for states, while the `ActionReducerMap` contains reducers.

-The selector can then reference the `AppState`, while the store registers the reducers with the `ActionReducerMap`.
+The interface `AppState` can be referenced by the selector later.

-The `ActionReducerMap` is passed to the store as usual.
+The `ActionReducerMap` is an object (also called dictionary or map) that is passed to the store.

 ```typescript
 StoreModule.forRoot(reducers),